zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 If the dispute is found to have been justified in the sense that the market resolves to the outcome suggested by the disputant, the dispute bond is returned to the disputant.
 If this is not the case, the dispute bond is slashed.
+More on that in the bonds section of the [Using Zeitgeist Markets] page.

 For example, suppose that the oracle of the JSWT market reports JWSTYES at 8:00AM, December 19 and that the dispute period is 24h.
 If no disputes are